mitre/train-juniper/README.md

 **Notes**:
 - Cannot specify both `bastion_host` and `proxy_command` simultaneously
+- If `bastion_user` not provided, falls back to using main `user` for bastion authentication
-- If `bastion_password` not provided, falls back to using `password` for bastion authentication
+- If `bastion_password` not provided, falls back to using main `password` for bastion authentication
 - Supports automated password authentication via SSH_ASKPASS mechanism

 ### InSpec Configuration File